Sta-ces/fake-movies/README.md

 The project includes a static frontend (`index.html`) hosted via **GitHub Pages**, which allows users to:
 - Browse movies
-- Add new movies, actors, and studios through forms
+- Add new movies, actors, and studios through forms *(in developement)*
-- Interact directly with the API

 ---